bonnydam/cv/README.md

 Bergamo, IT | July 2018 – Present

 * Introduced and drives the engineering of testing and test automation frameworks for IoT doorbell devices, home automation and security systems, web platforms, mobile applications and cloud services.
-* Defines the testing strategies, improves the quality and the speed of the software lifecycle processes.
-He tracks the issues and he sets with product owners the projects milestones.
+* Defines the testing strategies, tracks the issues and sets with product owners the projects milestones.
+He improves the quality and the speed of the software lifecycle processes.
 * Manages junior and foreign collaborators, planning daily tasks and defining long term growth training programs.

 **IT Consultant at Hewlett Packard / DXC Technology**